Greater Dublin faces hose pipe ban from Monday

 The utility firm had earlier said there was no rain forecast in the coming weeks and water supplies were so depleted that restrictions could last into July and August at the earliest.

-A temperature of 28.6 degrees had been recorded at Shannon Airport by 1pm on Friday and similar highs were seen earlier in several other places across the west and midwest of the country.
-Met Éireann expects the temperature to hit 32 degrees in some places later.
+A temperature of 31 degrees was recorded at Shannon Airport at 5pm on Friday and similar highs were seen earlier in several other places across the west and midwest of the country.

 Earlier on Friday, the forecaster extended its high temperature warning for the country.
 The status yellow warning is now in effect until 10pm on Saturday.